willb/openshift-ml-workflows-workshop/doc/for-attendees.md

 There's one notebook left, and it's more or less "extra credit":

 - `99-baseline.ipynb` shows the classic Naive Bayes spam classification technique, which formed the basis for the first successful automatic spam classifiers.
-Your attendees are unlikely to tune the other approaches so that they outperform Naive Bayes, but they may have fun trying!
+You are unlikely to tune the other approaches so that they outperform Naive Bayes, but you may have fun trying!

 Enjoy!